krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-23-italy-trip-day2.md

 <iframe width="800px" height="500px" src="https://tripblan.com/map/italy-trip?maplines=true&day=2&color=2196f3&markercolor=2196f3" style="border: #dddddf 1px solid;  border-radius: 3px;"></iframe>
 </div>

 We had started off the day at Hotel Centro.
 While my parents wake up really early (6:00 am) on holidays, this day was special where we all slept in till 9 am.
 After that just getting ready and having breakfast brought us to 11 am.
 The breakfast in Italy generally was a boatload of sweet items like croissants and baked goods with some untoasted bread.
-We were lucky that every hotel had cereal, fruits and thankfully yoghurt :O.
+We were lucky that every hotel had cereal, fruits and thankfully yogurt :O.

 <div class="item right">
     <img data-src="{{'assets/images/blog/italy_trip/day2/san_maggiore1.jpg' | relative_url }}" class="blog-image">